 6. Clicker Train Your Cat

 While we know that treats and food rewards are a great way to reward our feline friends for new behaviors, we sometimes don’t always have a treat in our pocket when our cat completes the desired task, such as giving you a high five or standing on its hind legs.

 If you catch your cat being good by using the cat flap or going potty in the cat litter box, it’s time for a reward.
 The moment you place a treat in front of your cat’s paw is only a few seconds due to a cat’s limited attention span.
 This precious moment in time can be lost while you scramble around to find a treat for your cat.

 Using a clicker while litter box training is a great way to signal to your cat that they are doing a job well done while also buying you a few seconds to put your hands on a treat.
-Luckily, the KONG Club Subscription Box contains treats for your cat every month, so you can stock your cat’s favorite spots with treats when you want to reward them.
+Luckily, you can stock your cat’s favorite spots with KONG treats when you want to reward them.